simpeter/apd/docs/lab1.md

 1. (for bare metal servers) Run `./start_docker.sh` to install and start docker.
 Deploy hotel reservation on all machines as in assignment 1.
 Then, run `sudo docker stack deploy --compose-file hotelreservation2.yml hotelreservation2` to start the second tenant.

 2. (For VMs) Run `start_vms.sh` to setup VMs and a virtual network on each CloudLab machine.
 Deploy hotel reservation on all VMs as in assignment 1.
 Then, run `./start_vms2.sh` to set up the second VM on each machine.
-Deploy the hotel reservation on second VMs (use the same set of commands by replace `vm1` with `vm4` and `5000` with `5001`.)
+Deploy the hotel reservation on second VMs (use the same set of commands by replace `vm1` with `vm4`, `5000` with `5001` and `hotelreservation` with `hotelreservation2`.)

 Depending on the benchmark, different configurations are useful: